Reed-Math241/pitchR/README.md

 #> #   whiffs <dbl>, swings <dbl>, takes <dbl>, release_extension <dbl>
 ```

-Here’s a breakdown of how much missing data we have by variable.
+Here is a breakdown of how much missing data we have by variable.
 We
 opted to keep observations with missing values in order to keep a full
 version of the salary data.